MohamedAbdalfatah/celescope/README.md

 # 6- Create a jobs directories and copy FASTQs to them

-In this script we create a directory for each samples and copy the fASTQs files to this directory
+In this script we create a directory for each samples and copy the FASTQs files to this directory

 ### The script
 ```